JuliaRheology/RHEOS.jl/paper/paper.md

 # Acknowledgements

 JLK Would like thank the George and Lillian Schiff Foundation for the PhD funding which facilitated this project.
-BBSRC grants to include.
+AB and AK aknowledge the BBSRC grants BB/M002578/1, BB/K018175/1 and BB/P003184/1 awarded to A.K.

 # References